Energy spectra of non-local internal gravity wave turbulence

 Using methods inspired by Refs.~\cite{Balk1990,Nazarenko2001,Galtier2022} and horizontal isotropy, we can further show that the kinetic equation simplifies to

 with

-where $i = \, \perp$ or $i = \, z$ (see details in Supplemental Material).
+where $i = \, \perp$ or $i = \, z$ (see details in SM).
 Following from the assumption that the energy transfers are non-local, controlled by induced-diffusion triads, the integration in Eq.~(\ref{eq:kineticID2}) is restricted to a ``large scale'' domain $|\mathbf{q}| \leq \tilde{q}$ defined by an arbitrary cutoff wavenumber $\tilde{q}$ much smaller than the norm of wave vector $\mathbf{k}$.
 One should note that McComas and Bretherton obtained a similar equation in cartesian coordinates in Ref.~\cite{McComas1977}.
-It is also worth to remark that the ``induced diffusion'' relation $k_\perp/k_z^2 \simeq q_\perp/q_z^2$, equivalent to (\ref{eq:ID3}), naturally emerges here from the kinetic equation~(\ref{eq:eqkineticID}) through the Dirac delta function in~Eq.~(\ref{eq:kineticID2}).
+It is also worth to remark that the ``induced diffusion'' relation $k_\perp/k_z^2 \simeq q_\perp/q_z^2$, equivalent to (\ref{eq:ID3}), naturally emerges here from Eq.~(\ref{eq:eqkineticID}) through the Dirac delta function in~Eq.~(\ref{eq:kineticID2}).

 We then search for a power law steady solution to this equation of the form $n_\mathbf{k} \propto k_\perp^\alpha k_z^\beta$.
-Introducing this ansatz in Eq.~(\ref{eq:eqkineticID}) [see Supplemental Material], we find that the only couple of exponents canceling the rhs of the equation leads to a wave action spectrum scaling as
+Introducing this ansatz in Eq.~(\ref{eq:eqkineticID}) [see SM], we find that the only couple of exponents canceling the rhs of the equation leads to a wave action spectrum scaling as

 This scaling law corresponds to a 2D axisymmetric spatial energy spectrum following $E(k_\perp,k_z) \sim k_\perp^{-1} k_z^{-2}$.